Skip to main content

 Write the job description as if you were writing to attract your ideal hire.
 Focus on how the employee will benefit from being in the role and as a part of your company.
 That may mean emphasizing how they’ll contribute to the company and what role they will play in the company’s projects and initiatives.
 You can read more about this on our blog How to Write a Compelling Job Posting.

-2. Sourcing Strategy!
+2. Customize Your Sourcing Strategy

 Your sourcing strategy should be curated specifically for each role and we always recommend using a multi-faceted approach to sourcing candidates.
 This includes posting all of your open positions on your company career page as well as specifically posting certain roles, to niche sites.
-Most ATS solutions can automate this for you as well, our favorite JazzHR can and does integrate with many partners and platforms to streamline this process.

 Even certain dating apps have a separate profile for finding candidates!
 Posting on the correct site to generate interest as well as combining that with social outreach will position your job to attract the right candidate!
 73% of millennials found their job through social media and that trend will most likely continue to rise as hiring continues to move into a virtual space.

-3. Use AI to Eliminate Bias and Boost Efficiency
+3. Leverage AI and Boost Efficiency

 Recruiting is a process and can be automated and streamlined or broken and clunky!
 If you have the right applicant tracking system and a solid recruiting process, you can often leverage automation, reduce unconscious bias, and lead you to a great hire.

-- Set up AI to reject & message candidates that don’t meet the requirements (out of area, need sponsorship etc)
+• Set up AI to reject & message candidates that don’t meet the requirements (out of area, need sponsorship etc)

-- Leverage your templates to include personal messages, and ensure they follow your organization’s lingo and communication style.
+• Leverage your templates to include personal messages, and ensure they follow your organization’s lingo and communication style.

-- Disposition rejected candidates in ways you can revisit should the scope of the position change or a new position added
+• Disposition rejected candidates in ways you can revisit should the scope of the position change or a new position added

-- Manage your process, with all stakeholders involved in one Applicant Tracking System, track data and results
+• Manage your process, with all stakeholders involved in one Applicant Tracking System, track data and results

 We believe that every company can successfully hire, without paying contingency hiring fees.
 However, if you are not having success in your direct hiring process, I encourage you to look at the data.
 Check your candidate flow…not getting a good inflow of candidates, you may need to tweak your sourcing strategy.
 Is the position posted on the appropriate career sites, has it been shared by your leadership team or hiring team, is it on social, is your recruiting team doing LinkedIn outreach?
 These are all things that can impact your top-of-the-funnel flow.